-The purpose of this activity is to enable the participant to incorporate best practices in clinical simulation education for low and high fidelity scenarios and identify outcome measurements.
+The learning outcome of this activity is to enable the participant to incorporate best practices in clinical simulation education for low and high fidelity scenarios and identify outcome measurements through interprofessional collaborative practice.

 At the conclusion of this program, the participants will be able to:

 The content is delivered asynchronous via the online learning management system, Blackboard.
 The internet provides an opportunity for interaction with program faculty while in the comfort of learning in your own home and office.
 Program staff are available during business hours by phone or email to assist participants with technical issues or concerns.